chop0/chopcoin/README.md

 What is Chopcoin?
 ----------------

-Chopcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Chopcoin is a lite version of Bitcoin using scrypt, X11, and SHA512 as alternate proof-of-work algorithms.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~9 months)
  - ~84 million total coins